testfairy/docs/docs/010_Getting_Started/400_App_Build_Settings.md

 ![ios more](../../img/getting-started/app-build-settings-6.png)

-In android you will see build details and the hah of the signing certificate at the bottom.
+In android you will see build details and the hash of the signing certificate at the bottom.

 ![android more](../../img/getting-started/build-settings/build-settings-more.png)